yusinto/ld-redux/README.md

 # ld-redux
 A library to integrate launch darkly feature toggles with react redux.

+Server Sent Events works as well so your app will respond live to feature flag changes without the users having to refresh the browser!

 More documentation coming soon.

 ### Quickstart

-1. npm i redux-thunk and set it up as middleware:
+1. npm i redux-thunk ld-redux --save
+ Then set up thunk as middleware:

     ```javascript
     import { createStore, applyMiddleware } from 'redux';